The Tuck Standard - Quality Craftsmanship and Warranty

 B. PVC & Composite Trim Maintenance

-Even "maintenance-free" materials like PVC (Azek/Trex) require care.
+Even "maintenance-free" materials like PVC (Azek/Trex) or similar composite materials require care.

 The "One Year" Paint Rule: We often install PVC trim with a factory white finish.
 However, expansion and contraction will eventually break the caulk seals at the joints.
 We highly recommend that the Homeowner hires a painter one year after installation to re-caulk and apply a high-quality exterior paint to seal the entire assembly.
 This ensures the longevity of the structure.
 Tuck GC does not provide painting services unless explicitly stated in the contract.

 We are General Contractors, not Civil Engineers or Hydrologists.
-Our drainage solutions (buried downspouts, French drains, channel drains) are designed to mitigate surface water based on visible conditions and the project budget.
+Our drainage solutions (buried downspouts, French drains, channel drains, or similar water management pipes) are designed to mitigate surface water based on visible conditions and the project budget.

 Liability: We cannot guarantee the elimination of all standing water, hydrostatic pressure in basements, or "100-year storm" events.
 We install systems to move bulk water away from the foundation, but we are not responsible for broader neighborhood water tables or grade issues outside of our immediate scope of work.